 With rare exceptions, the Department offers a minimum 4 years of support to all full-time PhD students, usually through Teaching Assistantships, plus a full tuition scholarship.

 Teaching Assistants are required to teach, usually as assistants to History Department Professors in American History Surveys or in History General Education courses.
-Teaching assistants typically attend lectures and lead two to three recitation sections per semester.
+Teaching assistants typically attend lectures and lead two recitation sections per semester.

 PhD students often have the opportunity to teach their own undergraduate courses as the instructor of record.
 In this way, our very best students frequently receive 6 or possibly 7 years of total support.